 It's so obvious; it's brilliant.
 Now you can avoid getting the dreaded thumb-cramp.

-Oh, and if you just want to get rid of an app icon altogether, you can hide it from your home screen.
-Choose one you want to hide, then hold down the select button on the remote until the icon starts vibrating, and press Play/Pause to access a new menu.
-From there, click Hide This Item.
-You can also hide app icons via Settings.
+If you just want to get rid of an app altogether, you can delete it.
+Choose the one you want to get rid of, then hold down the select button/touchpad on the remote until the icon starts vibrating, and press Play/Pause to access a new menu.
+From there, click "delete".

 Grab the remote (no - the app)